RaysceneNS/rayscenens.github.io/_posts/2019-06-26-Validate-JWT-Token-Signed-With-RS256.md

 ## Web Api Token Validation

-The following snippet demonstrates how a .Net web api may be setup to perform validation of the jwt token as sent by the client browser.
+The following snippet demonstrates how a .Net web api may be setup to perform validation of the JWT token as sent by the client browser.
 Validation is necessary to ensure that the information contained within the token comes from a legitimate server and thus we can trust the claims contained within the token as authentic.

-The crm portal provides an endpoint at <https://{PORTAL_SERVER}/_services/auth/publickey>
+The CRM portal provides an endpoint at <https://{PORTAL_SERVER}/_services/auth/publickey>

 The response from this endpoint is the public key that can be used to verify the token.
-The public key endpoint returns an RSA public key in pem format
+The public key endpoint returns an RSA public key in PEM (Privacy Enhanced Mail) format

 for example: